rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

   ...
   "main": "index.js",
   "scripts": {
-    "start": "nodemon --exec babel-node src/index.js" },
+    "start": "nodemon --exec babel-node src/index.js",
+    "test": "echo \"Error: no test specified\" && exit 1" },
   "keywords": [],
   ...
 }
 {{< /highlight >}}

 Nothing should change when you run the application again, thought that's just the surface.
 Under the hood, Babel transpiles your code to vanilla JavaScript.
 When you use an upcoming JavaScript language feature, which hasn't been introduced in Node.js, you can still use the feature in your source code.
 Babel makes sure that Node.js understands it.
 However, there is still one crucial step to include upcoming language features with Babel.
-New features in the JavaScript language are introduced in {{% a_blank "stages" "https://babeljs.io/docs/en/plugins/" %}}.
-To use features from JavaScript in your application, you'll need to the stage at which it appears.

-The following walkthrough shows how to introduce JavaScript features up to Stage 2.
-First, install the necessary dependencies in the command line:
+You can activate different upcoming JavaScript features by adding them as presets to Babel.
+Let's add the most common used Babel preset to your application:

 {{< highlight javascript >}}
-npm install babel-preset-env babel-preset-stage-2 --save-dev
+npm install @babel/preset-env --save-dev
 {{< /highlight >}}

-Next, use these dependencies directly in your npm start script:

-{{< highlight javascript >}}
-{
-  ...
-  "main": "index.js",
-  "scripts": {
-    "start": "nodemon --exec babel-node --presets env,stage-2 src/index.js" },
-  "keywords": [],
-  ...
-}
-{{< /highlight >}}

-Now, let's see if we can find a more elegant way to complete this task.
-In the project's root folder, create a *.babelrc* file in the command line:
+Now, in the project's root folder, create a *.babelrc* file in the command line:

 {{< highlight javascript >}}
 touch .babelrc